UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/working_with_alignments.md

 These are the perfect Matches, where the sequence has aligned exactly.
 The other abbreviations in common use are I (insertion), D (deletion) & S(substitution).

-What is the interpretation of the first `CIGAR` string in your set of alignments.
+What is the interpretation of the first `CIGAR` string in your set of alignments?